 Saturdays & Sundays, 1-5pm.
 Garden One-Hour Tours.
 Rancho Los Cerritos offers free one-hour garden tours for visitors.
 For details about all of our tours, visit http://www.rancholoscerritos.org/things-to-do-hub/tours/.
 Repeats every weekend.Rancho Santa Ana Botanic Garden

 1500 North College Avenue

-Saturday, 3/25, 10am-1pm.
-California Herb Walk.
-Join herbalist William Broen for a garden walk featuring medicinal and edible California plants.
-You will discover traditional and modern uses of over 20 species. $20 members, $25 non-members.
-To register, go to http://www.rsabg.org/community-education
+Saturday, 4/27, 10am-1pm, Medicinal Plants of California Herb Walk with William Broen.
+Join experienced herbalist William Broen for an interactive garden walk and presentation featuring medicinal and edible plants native to California.
+Participants will learn both traditional and modern plant uses of approximately 30 species, as well as relevant folklore. $20 members, $25 non-members.

 San Diego Botanic Garden